 I recommend finding a spot (Art of Animation & Pop Century) as close to your room as possible or a window facing the Skyliner (Riviera) where you can see a portion of the Skyliner route or routes that you desire to ride, if possible.
 Do a quick check to see if it is running before walking to the station.

 It is possible for different sections of the Skyliner to be down while other sections are running.
-During my last stay the Epcot – Riviera – Caribbean Beach section was mostly down 3 days of my 4-day stay while the other sections Art of Animation/Pop Century – Caribbean Beach – Hollywood Studios were running.
+During my last stay the EPCOT – Riviera – Caribbean Beach section was mostly down 3 days of my 4-day stay while the other sections Art of Animation/Pop Century – Caribbean Beach – Hollywood Studios were running.

 At the Caribbean Beach they have a bus stop at the Skyliner station that becomes active when the Skyliner is down.
 But if one of the other bus stations is closer to your room you should follow my advice to find a spot close to the room to check if the Skyliner is running.